How to integrate Ashby MCP with LlamaIndex

 List Job PostingsRetrieve a list of job postings.

-List JobsRetrieve a list of jobs.
+List JobsRetrieve a list of all jobs from Ashby ATS (Applicant Tracking System).

 List LocationsRetrieve a list of all locations.

-List OffersRetrieve a list of job offers.
+List OffersRetrieve a list of job offers with their latest versions.

 List OpeningsRetrieve a list of openings (job requisitions).